funfair-tech/fun-wallet-docs/docs/guide/web-sdk/sdk-methods.md

 ## init

 This initializes the SDK and sets up communicate with the leader instance and the Wallet.
+If using react, vue or angular you do not need to worry about this.

 ```ts
 public init(options?: InitOptions): void